P-47: The Phantom Fighter

-P-47: The Phantom Fighter (Note: Also known as P-47: The Freedom Fighter (P-47: ザ・フリーダム・ファイター, P-47: Za Furīdamu Faitā) in Japan and P47 Thunderbolt in Europe.) is a 1988 horizontally scrolling shooter arcade video game originally developed by NMK and published by Jaleco.
+P-47: The Phantom Fighter (Note: Also known as P-47: The Freedom Fighter (P-47: ザ・フリーダム・ファイター, P-47: Za Furīdamu Faitā) in Japan and P47 Thunderbolt in Europe.) is a 1988 horizontally scrolling shooter video game developed by NMK and published by Jaleco for arcades.
 Set during World War II, players control a Republic P-47 Thunderbolt fighter aircraft to face against the Nazis, who are occupying multiple countries around the world.
 Its gameplay involves destroying waves of enemies, picking up power-ups and new weapons, and destroying bosses.
 It ran on the Mega System 1 hardware.

-P-47: The Phantom Fighter was created by NMK as a game that celebrated the fight for freedom instead of war, with composer Sizlla Okamura not wanting the music being about horrors of war and leaned towards the concept of freedom being fun instead.
-First launched in arcades, the game was later ported to other platforms and has since been re-released through download services for modern platforms.
-A conversion for the Sega Mega Drive was in development, but did not receive an official release until 2025 via City Connection, current owners of Jaleco's catalogue.
-The title was met with mostly positive reception from critics and players alike, earning an award from Gamest magazine; however, the home ports garnered mixed response from magazines, many of which also drew comparison with Silkworm.
+P-47: The Phantom Fighter was ported to home consoles and personal computers; a conversion for the Sega Mega Drive was in development, but did not receive an official release until 2025 by City Connection, Jaleco's successor.
+The game received positive reviews from critics, while the home ports garnered mixed response from magazines.
 A sequel, P-47 Aces, was released in 1995.